-5 Conclusions
+6 Conclusions

-In this paper, I study the private sector of education in Chile, a middle-income country with more than 30 years of experience with subsidized private schools, to draw conclusions on whether and why private schools are effective (or not) in providing good quality education.
-I do so by estimating a structural model of secondary school-type choice and academic performance, that allows me to control for endogenous outcomes and unobserved heterogeneity, which I interpret as a combination of student's inherent abilities.
+In this paper, I study the private sector of education in Chile, a middle-income country with more than forty years of experience with subsidized private schools, to draw conclusions on whether private schools are effective in providing quality education.
+I do so by estimating a structural model of secondary school-type choice and academic performance, that allows me to control for endogenous outcomes and unobserved heterogeneity, which I interpret as a combination of students' inherent abilities.
 My results show that private schools are more effective than public schools in increasing learning outcomes.
-I also show that the effect that private schools have on test scores varies according to the profit motive of the school (i.e. forprofit, nonprofit).
-Heterogeneity of the estimated effects with respect to the unobserved ability and family background is also documented.
+I also show that the effect that private schools have on test scores varies according to the profit motive of the school (i.e. for-profit, nonprofit).
+Heterogeneity of the estimated effects with respect to the unobserved ability and family background is also documented, with interesting findings.
+In general, low ability students perceive greater test scores gains by attending nonprofit private schools, while high ability students experience greater returns from for-profit private schools.

-School choice systems with private school vouchers, such as the Chilean one, are found to have the potential to raise both equity and efficiency, and to provide an effective means of improving learning outcomes of students.
-Developing countries experiencing a growing private sector in education may very well consider moving into this direction.
-However, it's important to note that the effects of a program depend crucially on the conditions under which it is implemented, and the design of the specific policy.
-In this respect, the case of Chile provides an excellent opportunity to learn about the effects that a large-scale vouchers program have on schools and students.
-According to my results, the majority of students benefit from attending private schools that would presumably not exist hadn't the voucher reform been introduced in the system.
-These schools, however, tend to locate in urban areas and serve students from less disadvantaged backgrounds.
+School choice systems with private school vouchers, such as the Chilean one, are found to have the potential to raise both equity and efficiency, and to provide an effective means of improving learning outcomes of students (Barrera-Osorio, 2009; Bettinger, 2009; Wossmann, 2009; Bravo et al., 2010).
+However, it is important to note that the effects of a program depend crucially on the conditions under which it is implemented, as well as on the design of the specific policy.
+In this respect, the case of Chile provides an excellent opportunity to learn about the effects that a large scale voucher program have on schools and students.
+According to my results, the majority of secondary students benefit from attending subsidized private schools.
+These schools, in turn, tend to choose to locate in urban areas and to serve students from low socioeconomic backgrounds.
 All these factors need to be taken into account when considering adopting and designing this type of school system.
-Moreover, the international experience provides important and valuable insight into public-private partnerships in education under various situations and in various countries.